 Good practice, Part 1: Password Policy

-In the “Good practice” series, I will present my thoughts and opinions on different topics related to ICT operations, and what I consider to be a good practice regarding them, based solely on my own experience and research.
+In the “Good practice” series, I will present my thoughts and opinions on different topics related to IT operations and security, and what I consider to be a good practice regarding them, based solely on my own experience and research.
 If I promote a product, I’m not payed to do so.
 The product is most likely just awesome.

 You probably heard about the password policy “industry standard”; 8 characters minimum, complexity rules and expiration after 90 days.
 But is this good enough?